RENDING THE VEIL

 How do you see?

-Looking from the deeper places within often relies upon how God is building your soul identity.
+Looking from the deeper places, the active kingdom within is building your soul identity.
 We see this development in the disciples, as they are built to their mission.
 The spirit of God works from within to develop soul identity according to the nature of that soul and according to the soul’s mission.
 This soul development is the essence of pathway teaching and walking in the Way.
 For example, when you notice many of Jesus’ responses, he perceives something no one else does.
 The answer Jesus receives arrives from beyond the veil—not the veil of physical life and physical death, which concerns the death of Lazarus, but beyond the veil between the spirit and the conscious mind—from that is where Jesus sources and perceives.

 ‘Do you render taxes’ does not become a question about taxes or even money.
 You render unto each thing that which is proper and unto another something else—“render unto Caesar that which is Caesar’s and unto God that which is God’s (Mt.
 22.21).”
 The attempt to align Rome against him for encouraging non-payment of taxes, or the people against him because Jesus espoused that they should pay, fails.